© ericdentinger.com

 Because those green hills...

-The melody will be adapted for bagpipe by Pipe Major John MacLeod (93rd Sutherland Highlanders) in 1854 during the Crimean War, after he heard it played by a military band from Sardinia.
+The melody will be adapted for bagpipe by Pipe Major John MacLeod who heard it during the Crimean War (1854), performed by a Sardinian military group.

 RETREAT AIR